Visa Type D

 - Foreign news correspondents or journalists who are responsible for reporting news from another country (and hold accreditation in Bulgaria) are granted this type of visa.

-- A visa is issued to retired foreign nationals who have enough funds to support themselves in the country.
+- A visa is issued to retired foreign nationals who have enough funds to support themselves in the country and are currently in receiprt of private or state pension income / benefits.

 - Foreign Investment